eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/domainparticipant.rst

     required, based on the number of threads from which a send operation could be started.
     So it does not mean there are no buffers, instead it would use the maximum amount of buffers available.
     On the contrary, ``<network_buffers_config>`` will default to an initial number of 16 buffers, with an infinite maximum and an increment of 16 buffers per send buffer.
-Setting a value of ``0`` will prevent the creation of network buffers.
-In case of doubt, leave it unset.
+    An initial value of ``0`` will imply more dynamic allocations, especially at the beginning of the execution.
+    In case of doubt, it should be left to the default values.